-Following an increase in complaints about dust in 2021 and 2022, DWER conducted a targeted inspection in June 2022 which focused on dust control measures at the refinery.
+Following an increase in complaints about dust in 2021 and 2022, DWER conducted a targeted inspection in June 2022 which focussed on dust control measures at the refinery.
 The inspection determined that adequate dust control measures were being implemented at the refinery and that Alcoa was complying with its licence conditions relating to dust control.

 What is happening now?Show more

 In September 2022, DWER met with the Shire of Murray regarding complaints of dust received by both organisations.
 DWER will continue to work collaboratively with the Shire, the community and other relevant Government agencies to investigate the concerns raised.
-DWER, along with the Department of Housing (DoH) and Shire representatives, will contact residents who have submitted complaints on dust from the Alcoa Pinjarra refinery to arrange a meeting to discuss and respond to their specific concerns.

 Between December 2021 and June 2022, DWER collected a number of dust and soil samples from the Pinjarra area, including samples from properties where residents had reported dust impacts which they have attributed the Alcoa operations.
 DWER submitted these samples to an independent NATA accredited laboratory for analysis.
-The results were reviewed by the DoH, which advised that the dust composition results do not indicate a health risk.
+The results were reviewed by DoH, which advised that the dust composition results did not indicate a health risk.

 DWER is also investigating options for undertaking advanced soil and dust analysis to determine the source or sources of dust samples collected from properties reporting dust impacts.

-Refinery expansion proposal
+Refinery expansion proposal under Part IV